Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/04_ModuleOverview.md

 # Module overview

-In this part of the *Actindo Core1 Platform* documentation, you will find a brief overview on the *Actindo Core1 Platform* modules, plug ins, technical components ....
+In this part of the *Actindo Core1 Platform* documentation, you will find a brief overview on the most important *Actindo Core1 Platform* modules and technical components as well as a description of the data streams between these components.